 - Click the name of your course on the left.
 The pane will populate with your videos on the right.

-- Scroll down and click Embed Video to embed it into your Moodle activity.
+- Scroll down and click Embed Video.

 Note: The “Embed Video” button will add embed code to the place in the activity where you had left your cursor.
 The embed code appears in the editor as a thumbnail picture, but will render as a video player in your course activity when not in editing mode.